A Primer on Security of Quantum Computing Hardware: Privacy issues in quantum computing

 Quantum Circuits are based on reversible logic.
-There are several works on the security of reversible circuits \cite{saeed2018ic,cui2018difficulty,limaye2019revisiting,saeed2019reversible}.
-In \cite{saeed2018ic}, a potential IP/IC piracy attack on reversible circuits was identified, along with countermeasures.
+Several works on the security of reversible circuits have been conducted \cite{saeed2018ic,cui2018difficulty,limaye2019revisiting,saeed2019reversible}.
+A potential IP/IC piracy attack on reversible circuits has been identified, along with countermeasures \cite{saeed2018ic}.
 The synthesis of a target Boolean logic function into a reversible circuit, using techniques such as quantum multiple-valued decision diagrams (QMDD) or binary decision diagrams (BDD), can add ancillary lines on the input side and garbage lines on the output.
 These added lines offer a level of inherent privacy, as an adversary would need to know their location and values to identify the circuit's functionality.
 However, the synthesis process can also leave behind signs that can help an adversary locate the ancillary and garbage lines, potentially enabling an attack on the embedded functionality.
-Another study \cite{limaye2019revisiting} highlights the risk of end-user piracy and reverse engineering attacks when both the end-user and foundry are untrusted, with access to a netlist and functional chip."
+The risk of end-user piracy and reverse engineering attacks when both the end-user and foundry are untrusted, with access to a netlist and functional chip, has been highlighted in \cite{limaye2019revisiting}.

 When utilizing variational algorithms, such as QAOA, to design parametric quantum circuits that are tailored to specific problems, the circuit's topology embodies the problem's structure and can be considered a valuable asset or intellectual property (IP).
-For instance, in power grid optimization or other critical infrastructure applications, the client may wish to keep the problem information confidential.
 This IP may not pose a risk for small-scale quantum circuits that can be compiled by trusted vendors, such as IBM and Rigetti.
-However, with the growth of third-party service providers offering potentially higher performance and the expanding capacity of current Noisy Intermediate Scale Quantum (NISQ) computers, there is an increased likelihood of IP infringement.
+However, with the growth of third-party service providers offering potentially higher performance and the expanding capacity of current NISQ computers, there is an increased likelihood of IP infringement \cite{upadhyay2023obfuscating}.
+Vulnerabilities in quantum circuit structures used for solving Vehicle Routing Problems (VRPs) with the QAOA have been explored in \cite{chen2024all}.
+This work focuses on analyzing QAOA quantum circuits that can reveal sensitive information about the problem being solved, such as the locations or connections of military bases or airports in routing optimization scenarios.
+It has been demonstrated that for random subgraphs with size $\geq 3$, an attacker can reliably recover 95\% of the nodes and match the entire subgraph correctly with probability $\geq 0.975$.